-Other than the supermarket and the adjacent 3 retail units sold in 2017, both the office and retail areas of Block 16, Towers I & II and Block 17 are now available on the market for sale or lease.
-As of December 2017 two lease agreements have been signed.
-One agreement was for a retail unit within Block 16 while the other agreement in respect of 4 of the 7 office floors within Towers I & II.
-The Company is also currently in negotiation with various interested parties with respect to the other office and retail areas.
+Other than the supermarket and the adjacent retail units sold in 2017, both the office and retail areas of Block 16, Towers I & II and Block 17 are available on the market for sale or lease.
+As of 31 December 2018, seven lease agreements have been signed.
+Four agreements are for retail units, three within Block 16 and one within Towers I & II.
+Another two agreements are in respect of 4 floors and half of a floor of the 7 office floors within Towers I & II.
+Also, the company has entered into a lease agreement for the wellness centre.
+The company is also currently in negotiation with other interested parties with respect to the other office and retail areas.